700+

 Tyler Sujdovic

-Department of Mines, Petroleum and Exploration (Western Australia)
+Government of Western Australia, Department of Mines, Petroleum and Exploration

 Zharin Zhafrael Mohd